pH-7/Link2Payment/README.md

 # Link2Payment

-Get your Stripe payment link to get paid everywhere, in emails, on a non-SSL website, donation, from a ebook, on a book (by just displaying the payment link, ...).
+Get your Stripe payment link to get paid everywhere, in emails, on a non-SSL website, donation, from an ebook, on a book (by just displaying the payment link, ...).

 The website is based on a homemade lightweight PHP framework (ideal for very small web apps).
 Feel free to use it if you like it :smiley: